 • HSC Chemistry (website)

-A simulation software package for chemical processes by Outotec Research Oy from Finland.
-“The HSC-Sim module has built-in ‘Sankey diagrams’ to visualize the distribution of the elements and process variables”.
+A simulation software package for chemical processes by Outotec Research Oy from Finland. text on website claims “The HSC-Sim module has built-in ‘Sankey diagrams’ to visualize the distribution of the elements and process variables”.

 • LESOSAI (website)